Assistive technology, also called access technology, is anything that helps you access a device or printed material.

 Voice recognition provides an alternative way to control or input information to a computer or smartphone.
 You simply talk to the computer or phone and what you say is interpreted as commands or converted to electronic text.

 For more information on the facilities built into modern computers or smartphones, see our beginner's guide to voice control.

 There are also apps that allow you to do similar things.
 Examples of these include Evi, Jeannie and Robin for Android, or Evi for iOS (Apple)

 For computer users the most popular voice recognition software is Dragon.
 Dragon will allow you to dictate, create and edit documents and emails, launch programs and open files and even take control of your mouse!

-For people with sight loss, voice recognition programmes are difficult to use and it may be more productive to learn to touch type unless you also have mobility and/or dexterity.
+For people with sight loss, voice recognition programmes are difficult to use and it may be more productive to learn to touch type unless you also have limited mobility and/or dexterity.

 To speak to one of our Technology for Life coordinators contact 0303 123 9999; or to make a referral request for Technology Support - please contact our technology mailbox [email protected] or complete the enquiry form on the following page.